-And in this post, I’ll walk you through 10 tried-and-true ways of finding exclusive home improvement leads so that you can spend less time hustling for work and more time booking profitable jobs.
+In this post, I’ll walk you through 10 tried-and-true ways of finding exclusive home improvement leads so that you can spend less time hustling for work and more time booking profitable jobs.

 By the end, you’ll have an arsenal of proven contractor marketing tactics to choose from—some are free, others will require a bit of money—in order to grow your home service business.